denkoRa/ImageProcessingScalaFP/README.md

 - [x] Median filter
 - [ ] WAM filter
 - [ ] Sequence of operations
+- [ ] More than 1 selection per image
 - [ ] Interactive Menus
 - [ ] Examples in README